h) Provisions and contingencies

 The company is member of NSE and is doing trading in equity futures and options on its own account The settlement of trade is done in a day or two, the credit risk arising from the trade receivable is minimal.

-Credit risk arising from investment in mutual funds, derivative financial instruments, bank deposits and other balances with banks is limited and there is no collateral held against these because the counterparties are banks and recognised financial institutions with high credit ratings assigned by the international credit rating agencies.
+Credit risk arising from investment in mutual funds, derivative financial instruments, bank deposits and other balances with banks is limited and there is no collateral held against these because the counterparties are banks and recognized financial institutions with high credit ratings assigned by the international credit rating agencies.

 e) Liquidity Risk